 Etsy also has a section where you can link your social media platforms, and I think this is great, because it is a way for people to find you and get to know you on all of your social channels.
 BONUS TIP: People buy from people they know, like, and trust, so the more you can effectively get in front of your potential customer, the more likely they are to purchase from you!

-PIN IT FOR LATER
+SAVE THIS FOR LATER

 Etsy is a great place to sell your handmade products and crafts, so I encourage you to use these helpful tips and give it a try!